Dear Members,

 for the Board of Directors to effectively and reasonably perform their duties.

-evaluation process of all the Independent and Non-Independent Directors of the Company was
+performance evaluation process of all Independent and Non-Independent Directors of the

-carried out by the Nomination and Remuneration Committee in its meeting held on March 22,
+Company was carried out by Nomination and Remuneration Committee at its meeting held on

 The entire performance evaluation process was completed to the